 Londoners have the choice of several Christmas markets to attend.
 Here are some of the most popular:

-- Winter Wonderland Christmas market in Hyde Park is one of the largest festive events in London.
-It features more than 100 wooden chalets, the UK’s biggest outdoor ice rink, a Ferris wheel and Christmas shows.
+- Winter Wonderland Christmas market in Hyde Park is one of the most significant festive events in London.
+It features over 100 wooden chalets, the UK’s biggest outdoor ice rink, a Ferris wheel and Christmas shows.

 - Southbank Centre Winter market along the South Bank’s riverside where the wooden chalets line the banks of the Thames.